kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/00-troubleshooting.md

 ```

 ### Solution:
-* You will need to run prisma token -e dev.env so that Prisma CLI can read your env file and generate the correct token.
+* You will need to run `$ prisma token -e dev.env` so that Prisma CLI can read your env file and generate the correct token.
 * Right now CLI is not reading that file as you are not referencing it.
 We auto reference file named .env but for any other filename you will need to pass the -e flag manually.

 ```